IanLuo/devne/t.md

 # WIP
-[ ] observation
+[ ] action-flow to support action and other action-flow [ ] method to load actions and action-flows in includes [ ] observation
 [ ] units can be observed
-[ ] action-flow to support action and other action-flow

 # BACKLOG
 [ ] commands description for each parameter